 Food plays an essential role in Tết or Vietnamese New Year.
-In fact, celebrating the Vietnamese New Year is called “ăn Tết”, literally meaning “eating Tết“, emphasizing the importance of food in this celebration.
+In fact, celebrating the Vietnamese New Year is called “ăn Tết”, literally meaning “eating Tết“, emphasizing the importance of New Year dishes.

 1. Glutinous rice cakes (Bánh chưng & bánh tét)